Timofey-D/KNN_classifier/README.md

 https://www.python.org/ftp/python/3.10.4/python-3.10.4-amd64.exe
 ```

-After that there is a possibility to install the aformentioned packages for successful work with command:
+After that there is a possibility to install the aforementioned packages for successful work with command:
 ```
 pip install opencv-python
 pip install sklearn